terrestris/shogun-admin/README.md

       - ../../shogun-admin/dist_dev:/var/www/html
 ```
 > ⚠️ Currently the dev server will spam your console with websocket warnings as hot reloading is not
-proberly configured for the docker scenario.
+properly configured for the docker scenario.